 Semi-supervised learners (SSL) seek to ``find the best model from a small number of data points which have labels''~\cite{tu2021frugal}.
 For example, the {\em active learner} is a kind of SSL learner which (a) only labels a group of representative data points, (b) builds a model based on those data, and (c) uses that model to find the next group of representative data points that need to be labeled~\cite{kocaguneli2012active}.
 SSL has been widely applied in traditional SE tasks (e.g. test case prioritization~\cite{yu2019terminator}, finding relevant literature~\cite{yu2018finding}, and software analytics~\cite{tu2021frugal}) which label all data points need a high budget.

-This paper asks if SSL can reduce the test effort associated with CPS.
-This is a reasonable question since CPS testing can be extremely time consuming.
+This paper asks if clustering based SSL techniques can ``select'' the most relevant test cases in a randomly generated test set\footnote{To be precise, our system starts with some randomly generate tests, from which we select a small set of the most informative tests.
+One way to view this is ``information condensation''; i.e. initially, we have no knowledge about the value of each test, but after clustering, we have grouped together similar tests, thus gathering enough testing ``condensate'' in one place to make an informed selection about what tests are useful.}.
+This is a reasonable question since testing on the simulation model can be extremely time consuming.
 For example, high fidelity systems (e.g. drone, elevator, and AV) can take several hours to a few days to simulate a task~\cite{arrieta2016search, arrieta2017employing, arrieta2019pareto}.
-Thus, labeling all test cases (e.g. 100 to 150 test cases) can take an inordinately long amount of time.
-This motivates us to find a test case generation approach that requires fewer labels, and hence, less amount of simulations.
+Thus, labeling all test cases (e.g. 100 to 150 test cases) can take an inordinately large amount of time.
+This motivates us to find a test case generation approach that requires fewer labels, and hence, a smaller number of simulations.

-SSL is a technique that makes a {\em manifold assumption} about the data explored by a data miner: \bi \item Many high-dimensional data sets that occur in the real world actually lie along low-dimensional latent manifolds inside that high-dimensional space~\cite{cayton2005algorithms}. \item Hence, domains that are seen to use many attributes, can actually be described by a comparatively small number of attributes without loss of signal. \ei The manifold assumption has implications for how we explore the world.
+SSL is a technique that makes a {\em manifold assumption} about the data explored by a data miner: \bi \item Many high-dimensional data sets that occur in the real world actually lie along low-dimensional latent manifolds inside that high-dimensional space~\cite{cayton2005algorithms}. \item Hence, domains that are seen to use many attributes can actually be described by a comparatively small number of attributes without loss of signal. \ei The manifold assumption has implications for how we explore the world.
 The space of options in any data set is the cross product of the cardinality $C$ of each attribute $A$; i.e. $C^A$.
 According to the manifold assumption, the effective number of attributes is $A' \subset A$.
-Hence, the space of options is actually $C^{A'}$ which, when $|A'|\ll |A|$, is a much smaller space to explore than looking at all values of all attributes.
+Hence, the space of options is actually $C^{A'}$, which, when $|A'|\ll |A|$, is a much smaller space to explore than looking at all values of all attributes.